jochenalt/Lisbeth/docs/source/imu.rst

 	alpha = 0.98;
 	angle = alpha * (angle + gyro * dT) + (1-alpha) * acceleration;

 That looks too easy to be true, and it isn't.
-The cut off frequency determining the factor :math:`{\alpha}` = 0.98) is hard to calibrate, and even worse, if the sensor has some dynamic behaviour like being non-linear , a static value is just wrong.
+The cut-off frequency determining the factor :math:`{\alpha}` = 0.98 is hard to calibrate, and even worse, if the sensor has some dynamic behaviour like being non-linear , a static value is just wrong.

 All this solved Rudolf E. Kálmán's famous `Kalman Filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Kalman1960.pdf>`_.
 A digestable description can be found `here <https://www.kalmanfilter.net/default.aspx>`_.